How the Liver Works

 - Blood-clotting factors that aid in healing wounds

-- Bile, a fluid stored in the gallbladder that is necessary for the absorption of fats and vitamins
+- Bile, a fluid stored in the gallbladder that the body needs to absorb fats and vitamins